linghuaj/ios-rotten-tomato/README.md

 ##TODO:

-##Notes:s
+##Notes:
 ### cache policy
 ```
 let request = NSURLRequest(URL: NSURL(string:currentAPI)!, cachePolicy: NSURLRequestCachePolicy.ReturnCacheDataElseLoad, timeoutInterval:5)
 ```

-###UIRefreshControl
+### UIRefreshControl
 Pull Down to refresh the
 http://courses.codepath.com/courses/ios_for_designers/pages/using_uirefreshcontrol
 create the UIRefreshControl as an instance variable at the top of the class because you need to access it to stop the loading behavior.

 ```
 override func viewDidLoad() {
     //  add the refresh control as a subview of the scrollview.
 It's best to insert it at the lowest index so that it appears behind all the views in the scrollview.
     refreshControl = UIRefreshControl()
     refreshControl.addTarget(self, action: "onRefresh", forControlEvents: UIControlEvents.ValueChanged)
     movieList.insertSubview(refreshControl, atIndex: 0)
 }

 func onRefresh() {
     //get current selected tag
     makeRequest(){
         self.refreshControl.endRefreshing()
     };
 }

 ```

-##tabBar
+### tabBar
 - add tab bar to the bottom

 ```